IanESmith/static-website/Services/cdmp/notes.md

 - we'll need to grow the team (including tech lead, user researchers and developers)

 ### Metrics
-This may be the first time youve seen these metrics and the chart.
-Very happy to explain if you want to pop by.

 | Goal  | Completed  | Due | Predicted|
 |:-----| :-----:|:-----:|:-----:|
 |A live accredited and supported platform for Advance Border Controls. | 0% |11 Oct 2017 | tbc |

 ------

 | Deliverable | Completed  |
 |:-------------| :-----:|
 | [Accreditation](https://jira.digital.homeoffice.gov.uk/browse/CDMP-88)| 0% |